maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/37-san-diego-county-registrar-of-voters/all-elections/en/more-voting-info/be-poll-worker.md

 Check out this great opportunity to help your community while earning extra money: be a poll worker in [San Diego County](https://www.sdvote.com/pollworkers/)!

-San Diego County also has a special need for bilingual poll workers fluent in Arabic, Chinese, Filipino, Korean, Spanish or Vietnamese.
+San Diego County also has a special need for bilingual poll workers fluent in the following languages:
+- Chinese
+- Filipino
+- Spanish
+- Vietnamese